best-hosting/ls-configs/notes.md

       `--obsolete` hashes to be an empty list.
 I.e. this an operation, like "not equal" working on a hash list.

+7. If db file exists, i should _not_ re-read system state. to re-read system state properly, i need to recompute also all hashes, which makes db useless.
+If i re-read system files wihtout recomputing _existing_ hashes and only compute hashes, when there is no old hash, this allows to notice added files, but i still will _not_ notice deleted or changed files.
+I.e. such re-read will be partially correct.
+So, i think, it's better to only do a re-read, when explicitly requested.

 [1]: https://serverfault.com/questions/90400/how-to-check-for-modified-config-files-on-a-debian-system